List of The Price Is Right pricing games: On the Nose

 In order to win a car, the contestant competed in one of five possible sporting events.
 The events varied each time the game was played and included throwing a baseball or football into a specified area, shooting a basketball into a hoop, hitting a tennis ball with a racket into a specified area or popping a balloon with a dart.

 After being shown the car, the contestant was presented with four possible prices and selected the one they believed was the actual price of the car.
 The contestant won a $1,000 bonus if correct and four attempts at the sporting event preselected for that day.
 The contestant received fewer attempts at the sporting event the further away the selected price was from the actual price.
 If the contestant succeeded in the sporting event, they won the car.

 On the Spot

 Six small prizes were described and the contestant was shown three paths, colored blue, yellow and pink, extending outward from a center black spot.
 Each path was marked with three prices.
 To win a car, the contestant attempted to match the three prices in any path to the six prizes in play.
 After choosing a path, the contestant had to correctly determine which prize was associated with each price along the path in turn.
 The contestant returned to the center spot after making a mistake and chose a new path.
+Some paths repeated prices, and if a contestant had already correctly matched a price with its prize, they could bypass it and go to the next price.
 Making mistakes on all three paths ended the game, though the contestant won any correctly priced prizes.

-Some of the prices were repeated among the three paths, and a contestant could skip over a price if they had correctly matched it while following a different path.